adem4ik/qfusion_ideas/README.md

 * Unlimit ammo in warmup
 * Warmup similar to QW, where no damage happens, only knockbacks and hitsounds
 * Remove stun
 * Remove dead bodies' damage
+* Remove fall damage

 ## Gametypes